Team-ILA/icebreaQ-front/README.md

 ### Register

 ![Register Page](https://user-images.githubusercontent.com/80937237/201001351-c28634d4-fa4d-444c-a62a-350c2b07440e.png)
-You can resgiter as a user through this page.
+You can register as a user through this page.

 - Your email address format should be valid.
 - Your password should include at least one capital letter, one special character, and should be longer than 11 characters.